Facility Policies

 • Keep moving at all times

-• NO skates, bikes or strollers allowed
+• No running spikes, skates, bikes or strollers allowed

-The Recreation Center’s primary safety resources are from the American College of Sports Medicine Health and the National Intramural Recreational Sports Association resources and best practices.
-University policies, as well as the Departments of Environmental Health & Safety, Public Safety & General Counsel, also provide crucial guidance to our work.
+The Recreation Centerโ€™s primary safety resources are from the American College of Sports Medicine Health and the National Intramural Recreational Sports Association resources and best practices.
+University policies, as well as the Departments of Environmental Health & Safety, Public Safety, and General Counsel, also provide crucial guidance to our work.

 Possessing, wearing, carrying or using firearms or any other dangerous weapons is prohibited on any property owned, leased or controlled by the University of Michigan, except by properly authorized law enforcement officers.

 Regardless of age, alcohol is not permitted in the Rec Center at any time.
 Students, members and guests should not possess, transport, consume, or be in the presence of alcohol in any area of the Rec Center.
 The possession, use, sale, distribution, or manufacture of any illegal substance and the possession of drug/smoking paraphernalia is prohibited in the Rec Center.
 Possession, use, or distribution of alcohol or illicit drugs may lead to a referral to the appropriate local, state, and/or federal authorities for prosecution for a misdemeanor or a felony, depending on the nature of the offense.
-The sanctions for such offenses may include fines and/or imprisonment.

-Space/ActivityAge 12 & UnderAges 13–17
+Space/ActivityAge 12 & UnderAges 13โ€“17

 GymnasiumRequires direct adult supervisionRequires a parent or adult to remain in the facility